 Many pest plants and animals are already widely established in Surf Coast Shire eg Serrated Tussock, Blackberry, Boneseed, rabbits and foxes - and we do not have the resources or tools to eradicate them.
-Realistically then, to manage these and other widely established species we should focus our resources where the benefits of management/return on investment will be greatest.
+Realistically then, to manage these and other widely established species we should focus our resources where the benefits of management/return on investment will be greatest.4

-&lt;sup>1 Towards Environmental Leadership Program is a digital program available at http://scsenvironmentalleadership.com/
+1 Towards Environmental Leadership Program is a digital program available at http://scsenvironmentalleadership.com/

-$^2$ For consideration of the impact of pest plants and animals in Australia, see Australian Pest Animal Strategy 2017 - 2027 and Australian Weeds Strategy 2017 - 2027.
+2 For consideration of the impact of pest plants and animals in Australia, see Australian Pest Animal Strategy 2017 - 2027 and Australian Weeds Strategy 2017 - 2027.

-&lt;sup>3 Ibid Australian Pest Animal Strategy at p.
+3 Ibid Australian Pest Animal Strategy at p.
 2; Australian Weeds Strategy at p.
 37.

-&lt;sup>4 Invasive Species Action Plan 2015, Nillumbik Shire Council at p.
+4 Invasive Species Action Plan 2015, Nillumbik Shire Council at p.
 2.